 Our Main Focus

-At the time when the Soviet Union held an iron fist over Eurasia, we in the West were severely limited in being able to minister to our brothers and sisters held behind the "Iron Curtain."
+During the days of the Soviet Union we, in the West, were severely limited in being able to minister to our brothers and sisters in Eurasia, held behind the "Iron Curtain."
 We prayed for God to help them, but had very little knowledge of their day-to-day situation.
 Now we can work together.

 A door has been opened to us.
 In 1998, Dr. Joseph Tson (an Evangelist/Bible Teacher) from Romania requested Keys Ministries to consider partnering with a Eurasian Seminary to

-provide biblical training for brothers and sisters in the former Soviet Union.
+provide Biblical training for individuals in the former Soviet Union.
 This new school was already ministering within its country and Joseph envisioned it to grow and provide theological training for students from all across Eurasia, where such opportunity was not available.
-The current Seminary had the people and the place that could be expanded if we in the West were willing to provide funding and specialized resources to develop the vision.
+The school had the people and the place that could be expanded if partners were willing to provide funding and specialized resources to develop the vision.

 Palmer Long a founder of Keys Ministries and a friend of Dr. Joseph Tson combined visions and began to work with the local believers.
 The school began in 1995 with 14 full and

 part time students.
 The school, in Moldova, has grown to university status with expanded educational programs and student practicum opportunities.
 Thanks to increasing partnerships there are now more than 1,500 graduates.
 Enrollment has reached approximately 200 students with many more attending nearly a dozen satellite locations.
 The original vision continues to expand in many exciting ways!